 This post is meant to spark your drawing inspiration and a list of easy drawing subjects to spark your creativity.

-Start with any subject highlighted, or try a drawing tutorial to get started.
+Start with any highlighted subject, or try a drawing tutorial.
 Keep all your drawings, no matter how good or bad you think they are.
 Your drawings will show you your progress over time.
-Remember the best things to draw are subjects you are passionate about.
-If you love dogs, drawing a dog should be your next art project.
+Remember, the best things to draw are subjects you are passionate about.
+Drawing a dog should be your next art project if you love dogs.

-You do not have to only practice drawing with graphite panels.
-If you what to use color in your drawings you should practice drawing with colored pencils.
+You do not have only to practice drawing with graphite panels.
+If you what to use color in your drawings, you should practice drawing with colored pencils.
 You can find various artist supplies online at Micheals and Blicks.

 When you are ready to start selling your drawings, take the time to research how much pencil drawings sell for.